Getting into learning boxing is a hugely rewarding experience.

 I started Boxing in 2019 and was immediately hooked by the intricate challenges in the art of throwing a punch.
 Everything about timing, footwork, and down to the muscles used when punching inspired me to keep learning.

-The speed at which you can learn Boxing depends on many factors.
 If you have a background in sports, particularly rhythmic sports like Soccer and Basketball, then you might have the advantage of learning the skills whilst also being able to meet the physical demands.

 If you’re not particularly sporty, then it could be a bit more challenging to learn the fundamentals at first but it would be well worth your time and you’ll still have fun doing it.

 It takes at least 6 months to learn the fundamentals of Boxing, though for some people it can take up to 1-2 years if they aren’t naturally inclined to it.
-Learning the fundamentals to a good level requires regular practice and dedication to listening and learning from your coach.

 I have seen some men and women walk into their first few classes of Boxing and pick up the essentials very quickly, like the jab, cross, hook, slip, and weave.